• Home + Organization

 (If you go to one of the top salons on Newbury Street in Boston, you’ll probably pay much more.)

-Would I get a lash lift and tint again?
+Is lash lift and tint worth it?

 I can honestly say that the lift part was worth it but probably not the tint.
 Why?
 Because I still have to wear mascara to make my lashes as dark as I like them!

-The tint wore off after about 4 weeks, but the lift stayed for about 6 weeks.
+The tint wore off after about 4 weeks, but the eyelash lift stayed for about 6 weeks.
 The most dramatic difference I’ve seen in my lashes was when I had false lashes.
 But a lash lift is definitely an affordable way to get beautiful lashes that are natural looking.

 I haven’t yet tried an at-home eyelash tinting kit, but if you’re looking to do eyebrow tinting with your brows, this is my favorite brow tinting kit!
 I buy the dark brown shade.